AgnieszkaPlatek/Forget_It_Not_v2/README.md

 I am working on this project during mentorship DareIT programme, It is supervised by my mentor.

-It is a backend Django API for application Forget-It-Not application.
+It is a backend Django API for Forget-It-Not application.

 ## Table of contents